 Day 5 – Northwest Maui

 There are two ways to explore West Maui.
-Much like the Road to Hana, you may either drive the loop from Kahului and back through Lahaina or drive to Lahaina first and turn around where Honoapiilani Highway turns into Kahekili Highway.
+1) You can drive the loop from Kahului and back through Lahaina.
+2) You can drive to Lahaina first and turn around where Honoapiilani Highway turns into Kahekili Highway.
 I recommend the latter, and here’s why.

 Kahekili Highway is very dangerous.
 In fact, Hawai’i State Highway 340 is considered one of the most dangerous roads in the country!
 Garrett is an absolutely amazing driver, and he did a fantastic job, but I don’t know that I could have done it without him.
 I never felt unsafe, but we had to keep our speed around 5 mph through innumerable blind, single-lane curves.
 Cell phone service is also scarce, so if you do decide to drive the northwest Maui loop, you may want to bring a map.

 The Nakalele blowhole was beautiful, but as the Olivine Pools, it was overcrowded with tourists who had climbed down on the rocks to be near the spouting water.
 By then, I was really annoyed and couldn’t imagine how frustrating this must be for the locals.
-We didn’t linger long, and by the time we got back up, we saw several firefighters carrying a stretcher and beginning the downward climb to retrieve a wounded patient.
+We didn’t linger long.
+By the time we got back up, we saw several firefighters carrying a stretcher and beginning the downward climb to retrieve a wounded patient.

 Yes, the views along Kahekili Highways are beautiful, but driving down the road takes a very long time; time you could be spending snorkeling, hiking, or admiring the views on the westernmost side of north Maui.